kubermatic/docs/content/kubermatic/v2.19/installation/start_kkp/guides/wizard/_index.en.md

 ## 1. Git provider selection
 At this step, you will select a Git provider where the repository will be hosted.

-You can pick between GitHub and GitLab.
+You can pick between GitHub, GitLab and Bitbucket.

 ![Step 1](1.png?width=700px&classes=shadow,border "Step 1")